edgedb/easy-edgedb/README.md

 }
 ```

+## Overloading instead of making a new type

-Also, now that we know the keyword `overloaded`, we can remove our `HumanAge` type.
+So now that we know the keyword `overloaded`, we don't need the `HumanAge` type for `NPC` anymore.
 Right now it looks like this:

 ```
 scalar type HumanAge extending int16 {